TheSithLordDarthImperivious/dotfiles/README.md

 # How to install?

 Run the script in the base directory of the setup that you want to use.
-Make sure that you are in the b ase directory of the setup or it won't work.
+Make sure that you are in the base directory of the specific setup you want to install or it won't work.

 For macOS, only the generic stuff will work.

 # I don't see them.
 Where are they?

-They are generally located in branches so that I can organize them. setup-96dpi is xorg 96dpi, setup-192dpi is xorg 192dpi, and setup-wayland is wayland.
+They are generally located in branches so that I can organize them. setup-96dpi is xorg 96dpi, setup-192dpi is xorg 192dpi, and setup-wayland is wayland. general-setup-files is any dotfiles that are agonistic across all three setups.